ics-software-engineering/play-example-continuous-integration/README.md

 <img src="https://raw.github.com/ics-software-engineering/play-example-continuous-integration/master/images/webhook-url.png"/>

-PRC Step 4: Test your new build
+PPC Step 4: Test your new build
 -------------------------------

 You can now test your new build.
 Simply click on "Test Hook" on the Webhook URL page of your